-After moving to Malawi in February 2019, we settled into the capital city, Lilongwe and faced the many joys and challenges of moving to a new place, with a new culture.
-As you may know, we did not go to plant a church, but to facilitate relationships between the partnering Four12 churches, and train pastors and their wives.
+After moving to Malawi in February 2019, we settled into the capital city, Lilongwe, and faced the many joys and challenges of moving to a new place with a new culture.
+As you may know, we did not go to plant a church, but to facilitate relationships between the partnering Four12 churches, training pastors and their wives.
 We have experienced such a sense of the pleasure of Jesus in the obedience to His call, knowing His Presence as we go about loving people.

-Another thing that became very real to us was that Biblical culture should over-ride our own culture and it must bow to the Lordship of Christ.
-In Malawian culture, where intimacy is often lacking in personal relationships, we have observed that fathers are often absent, distant or harsh, and because of this people struggle to encounter Father God.
+Another thing that became very real to us was that Biblical culture should over-ride our own culture, and it must bow to the Lordship of Christ.
+In Malawian culture, where intimacy is often lacking in personal relationships, we have observed that fathers are often absent, distant or harsh, and because of this, people struggle to encounter Father God.
 This also affects the communication and closeness between husbands and wives.
 Their relationships with God are characterized by one-way communication.
-Prayer may be a long shopping list, with little attention to what God is saying.
-Worship is often lively and musical, but the songs are about the person of Jesus but not directed towards Him.
-We have found that we need to demonstrate getting lost in His Presence (because what they haven’t experienced they can’t walk into).
-To model this we have translated some English worship songs into Chichewa.
-After five meetings with the same group of ladies in Lilongwe, we finally experienced the Presence of God in worship – it was like tasting honey!
+Prayer may be a long shopping list with little attention to what God is saying.
+Worship is often lively and musical, but the songs are about the person of Jesus, not directed towards Him.
+We have found that we need to demonstrate getting lost in His Presence (because what they haven’t experienced, they can’t walk into).
+To model this, we have translated some English worship songs into Chichewa.
+After five meetings with the same group of ladies in Lilongwe, we finally experienced the presence of God in worship – it was like tasting honey!

 We also began to find our giftings in working together in another culture.
 This requires ongoing practice, evaluation and re-training.
 This we continue to do during and after each church visit, as well as during group training and prayer times in the morning.
 For example, there is a great need here for foundational doctrines to be taught in all the churches, particularly to the leaders.
 We sat down as a team to discuss each doctrine and how we could use illustrations which could be applicable in Malawian culture.
 You simply cannot reference the Western media or any city landmarks in a remote village in Southern Malawi.
 The Bible’s rural stories have become a great resource in this farming culture.

-The realization that we have a tremendous amount to learn from the people here, has impacted us greatly.
+The realisation that we have a tremendous amount to learn from the people here has impacted us greatly.
 We ask a lot of questions whenever we are with someone that can speak some English, especially the church leaders.
 A key has been ‘listening to the heart’ and not just the words spoken.
-Consulting key Malawian leaders and praying with them about every major decision, enables us to make directional choices which the local Malawians own and commit to.
+Consulting key Malawian leaders and praying with them about every major decision enables us to make directional choices that the local Malawians own and to which they commit.